piccolbo/superpipe/docs/blogpost.md

 just works, no excuses.
 Please  notice the use of `..` instead of `.` to avoid confusion with `.` as used in models.

 These are use cases suggested by `dplyr`, but there are others that come from `purrr` and are here unified in a single operator.
-What `purrr` can do on a list of elements, ` %>% ` does on a single element.
-For instance, `purrr::map(a.list, a.string)` accesses all the elements named after the value of `a.string` in the list `a.list`, equivalent to
+What `purrr` can do on a list of elements, `%>% ` does on a single element.
+For instance, `purrr::map(a.list, a.string)` accesses all the elements named after the value of `a.string` in the elements of list `a.list`, equivalent to

 ```
 purrr::map(a.list, function(x) x[[a.string]])